Engin-Boot/capture-behavior-of-a-visit-counter-nishitsb/needs-facilities.md

   For the current instance of time
   And the total seating capacity of the building.

-  When: If number of visitors in the premises is equal to the total sitting capacity of the building.
+  When: If number of visitors in the premises is equal to The total sitting capacity of the building.

   Then: It generate a alert for the same.